 Please join us on Mondays once a month to learn from marine and aquatic educators and scientists.
 Speakers will share experiences, educational tips and stories from the field.
-The Zoom link to each month’s event will be emailed out to members a few days before each event.
-Non-members, please contact firstname.lastname@example.org for the Zoom link.
+Please register each month to get the Zoom link to the event.
+Please contact firstname.lastname@example.org if you have any questions or problems with the registration or link.

 Not a member?
 Membership expired?
 Make sure to join or renew now so you don’t miss out on these fabulous events!

 Monday, June 14th 6:30pm

 Frozen Sunlight Series: Connecting Ecological Research with Indigenous Knowledge—Janet Clarke, Education Director at the Sitka Sound Science Center

 The Frozen Sunlight series includes easy to ship educational kits for secondary and adult learners.
 The topics focus on energy transfer in ocean ecosystems by weaving together current ecological research with Alaska Native cultural wisdom.
 The first Frozen Sunlight kit titled “Algae Connects Us” includes a beautiful film featuring the perspectives of Sitka Tribe of Alaska cultural liaison, Chuck Miller and University of California, Santa Cruz PhD candidate and marine ecologist, Lauren Bell.
 Information about identifying and collecting seaweed is provided and the materials included in the package allow students to collect and press algae for use in collections or art.

 The Frozen Sunlight series is funded by the Biomedical Learning and Student Training (BLaST) program at University of Alaska, Fairbanks.

 We will be taking a break for the summer but we’re excited to return in the fall with a whole new line-up of speakers!
 If you would like to present, please contact Giovannina Souers at email@example.com